melonproject-archive/documentation/chapters/exchange.md

 - RadarRelay (0x-based)
 - ERCDex (0x-based)

-CHECK: Oasis DEX details
+Each exchange is tied to a specific adapter by the canonical registrar.
+A fund can be setup to use multiple exchanges, provided they are registered by the registrar.

 #### 0x-based Exchange Details

-The `fund.sol` smart contract in the Melon Protocol (the blockchain fund instance) uses the following functions in the Exchange Adapter to interact with the intended DEX for trading purposes:
+The `fund.sol` smart contract in the Melon Protocol (the blockchain fund instance) commonly uses the following functions in the Exchange Adapter to interact with the intended DEX for trading purposes:

 - `makeOrder()` Creates a new order in the DEX's order book.
 The order may not be immediately executed.